HortonworksUniversity/Essentials/demos/hive/README.md

 **PRIOR DEMO CLEANUP** - [Cleanup](./CleanUp.md)

 ## Create Tables

+NOTE: All testing and screen shots were done with the "original" Hive View, not the 2.0 version available in HDP 2.6 onward.

 As `maria_dev` log into Ambari and navigate to the HDFS Files Ambari View to review the previously uplodaded files in `/user/maria_dev/geolocation` that we